-In this episode, ST’s environment correspondent Audrey Tan and climate change editor David Fogarty chat with Mr Alden Meyer, a world renowned expert in climate and energy policy who has been involved in UN climate negotiations for more than two decades.
-Alden is a senior associate of E3G, an independent European climate change think tank.
+In this episode, ST's environment correspondent Audrey Tan and climate change editor David Fogarty chat with Mr Alden Meyer, a world-renowned expert in climate and energy policy who has been involved in United Nations climate negotiations for more than two decades.
+Mr Meyer is a senior associate of E3G, an independent European climate change think-tank.

 They discuss the following points:

-Have the net-zero pledges from China, Japan and South Korea, plus climate pledges from the UK and Italy really given the world hope and bolstered COP26?
+Have the net-zero pledges from China, Japan and South Korea, plus climate pledges from Britain and Italy, really given the world hope and bolstered climate summit COP26?
 (6:57)

 A look ahead to COP26, why it's important and what it aims to achieve (8:32)

 Has the growth of green energy investment in 2020 also made you feel more optimistic?
 (12:08)

 Produced by: Audrey Tan (email@example.com), David Fogarty (firstname.lastname@example.org) & Ernest Luis